Nachtfeuer/concept-queen/doc/AlgorithmDesign.md

 As you can see the algorithm is at least two times faster.
 Following changes:

 * Using the closure principle we can keep the two variables `width` and `solutions` global and so we don't need to pass them each function call.
-* We now pass the list of available columns which reduce each recursion so we don't have to check for an occupied columns anymore.
+* We now pass the list of available columns which reduce each recursion so we don't have to check for occupied columns anymore.

 ```python
 def queen(width, solutions=[]):